kevingreenman/kevingreenman.github.io/_pages/teaching.md

 Study Group Facilitator – Organic Chemistry II – 2 semesters (January – December 2017)
 * Facilitated a two-hour weekly study session to help thirteen group members improve understanding of material
 * Attended workshops on evidence-based teaching and learning techniques

-# Mentorship Experience

-### Undergraduate Research Opportunity Program (UROP)
-* Cale Gregory (Spring 2022)
-* Elenna Kim (Spring 2022)

-### Chemical Engineering Application Mentorship Program (ChAMP) (Fall 2020, 2021)
-* Provided application feedback to students from underrepresented backgrounds applying to the chemical engineering Ph.D. program at MIT

-### Netpals (January – May 2020)
-* Mentored a student from a local middle school by practicing email etiquette and discussing science

-### Graduate Application Assistance Program (GAAP) – Office of Graduate Education (Fall 2019)
-* Provided application feedback to a student from an underrepresented background applying to a Ph.D. program at the Institute